saahas-kohli/MuseAI/README.md

 ![Description of the Image](img/MuseAI_Visual.png)

-(Note: Website performance is optimized for Chrome users.
-Other browsers may cause difficulties.)
+(Note: Website performance is optimized for Chrome users)

 ## Key Features